Atlanta Relocation Specialists

 What neighborhoods do Boston transplants typically choose?

-Varies by lifestyle.
+It varies by lifestyle and where you want to buy.
 Decatur attracts those who loved Cambridge's character.
-Buckhead draws Back Bay/Beacon Hill sensibilities.
-Sandy Springs and Dunwoody appeal to Brookline/Newton families.
+Buckhead draws Back Bay/Beacon Hill sensibilities with luxury homes and dream home estates.
+Sandy Springs and Dunwoody appeal to Brookline/Newton families seeking top school districts.
 Virginia-Highland and Inman Park attract South End enthusiasts.
+A buyer's agent who knows these areas can narrow your home search quickly.

 Explore